Documentation and grammar of Gutob (Munda)

 - ritual recordings in Desia

-The deposit also contains 169 photos made during my stays in Jalarhanzar.
+The collection also contains 169 photos made during my stays in Jalarhanzar.

 The data collected here was collected during two field trips.
 The first field trip was conducted from November 2016 to April 2017.
 After this field trip the data was analysed and annotated and a second field trip was then conducted from February to April 2018.
 Since then all annotations have been continuously updated and will be updated further in the future.